ruby-rdf/rdf-reasoner/README.md

 # rdf-reasoner

 Reasons over RDFS/OWL vocabularies and schema.org to generate statements which are entailed based on base RDFS/OWL rules along with vocabulary information.
 It can also be used to ask specific questions, such as if a given object is consistent with the vocabulary ruleset.
-This can be used to implement [SPARQL Entailment][] Regimes.
+This can be used to implement [SPARQL Entailment][] Regimes and [RDF Schema][] entailment.

 ## Features